Blotch3D/Blotch3D/doc/readme.md

 You can also automate the MGCB Editor with https://github.com/Martenfur/Nopipeline.

+Other ways to get content are:

+1. You may be able to employ C\# library or 3rd-party code in your project to load content into a form understood by Blotch3D/Monogame, but note that it might be platform-specific.

+2. You can use BlGraphicsDeviceManager.LoadFromImageFile to load image files.

+3. You can use the BlGeometry static class to make a variety of objects programmatically.
+See the geometry examples and that class for more information.

 There are countless standard 3D models that can be downloaded, or you can create one from scratch.
 To create one from scratch, if you don't need a texture image on the model you may be able to get by with the